tobega/tailspin-v0/TailspinReference.md

 with all combinations of x and y, all with space for token.

 ### Relation literal
 A relation literal produces a [relation](#relations) value.
-It starts with a left brace and a left bracket, followed by [structure literals](#structure-literal) or expressions generating [streams](#streams) of [structures](#structures), separated by commas, and ens with a right bracket and a right brace.
+It starts with a left brace and a vertical bar, followed by [structure literals](#structure-literal) or expressions generating [streams](#streams) of [structures](#structures), separated by commas, and ends with a vertical bar and a right brace.
 All structures must have the same set of keys to form a valid relation.
 E.g. `{|{x: 1, y: 1}, {x: 2, y: 3}|}`

 ### Bytes literal